uniVocity/univocity-parsers/src/test/resources/README_template.md

 Parsing the entire content of each record in a file is a waste of CPU and memory when you are not interested in all columns. uniVocity-parsers lets you choose the columns you need, so values you don't want are simply bypassed.

-The following examples can be found in the example class [SettingsExamples.java](./src/test/java/com/univocity/parsers/examples/SettingsExamples.java):
+The following examples can be found in the example class @@LINK(SettingsExamples):

 Consider the [example.csv](./src/test/resources/examples/example.csv) file with: